-The issue became particularly obvious with the light cruiser Mogami and her three sister ships, meant to displace no more than 8,000 tons and carry 155-mm (6.1-inch) guns by terms of the Second London Naval Treaty of 1936, the second successor agreement to the Washington Treaty.
-The Japanese government admitted to 8,500 tons.
+The issue became particularly obvious with the light cruiser Mogami and her three sister ships, meant to displace no more than 8,000 tons and carry 155-mm (6.1-inch) guns following the London Naval Treaty of 1930, the successor agreement to the Washington Treaty which constrained 8-inch gunned cruiser numbers but allowed Japan up to 100,450 tons of 6.1-inch-gunned cruisers.
+The Japanese government admitted to 8,500 tons for Mogami.
 However, Britain’s Director of Naval Construction analysed the figures and suggested that Japan could indeed squeeze everything into that displacement – providing the hull was made of cardboard.
 Although sources vary, it seems Mogami was originally designed for 9,500 tons standard, re-designed during construction to displace 11,200 – and that rose to at least 12,400 tons standard when all four of the class were re-built with hull bulges and ten 200 mm 3rd Year Type guns, making them heavy cruisers.
 By this time, however, Japan had formally repudiated all treaty limits.

 Other nations cheated too.
 The Italians compromised on range – not needing it in Mediterranean waters – for higher speeds, but their ‘Treaty’ cruisers still ran 10-15 percent over limit.
 The Germans ignored the issue completely.
 The Kriegsmarine was permitted to build cruisers to Treaty limits via the London Treaty of 1935, but the Admiral Hipper class were around 15,900 tons standard.